 The UK Corporate Governance Code recommends that the audit committee should comprise at least three independent Non-executive directors, and that at least one member should have recent and relevant financial experience.
 As the Company’s Audit Committee consists of four independent Non-executive Directors, the Company complies with this UK Corporate Governance Code recommendation.
 Both Ken Hydon and Trudy Rautio are considered by the Board to have recent and relevant financial experience.
 No members of the Audit Committee have links with the Company’s external auditors.

 Ken Hydon is the chairman of the Audit Committee.
 The Audit Committee will formally meet at least three times each year and otherwise as required.
 The Group Chief Executive Officer, the Group Chief Financial Officer, other directors and representatives from the finance function may attend and speak at meetings of the Audit Committee.

 Terms of Reference - Audit Committee

 Health, Safety and Security Committee

-The Health, Safety and Security Committee assists the Board in ensuring that risks including health, safety and security are managed effectively and proactively throughout the Group.
-The Health, Safety and Security Committee consists of the Chairman of the Board (who chairs the Committee), the Senior Independent Non-Executive Director, at least 2 further Independent Non-Executive Directors, the Group Chief Executive Officer, the Group Chief Financial Officer, the Managing Director-Resort Theme Parks Operating Group, the Managing Director-Midway Attractions Operating Group and the Group Health, Safety & Security Director.
+The Health, Safety and Security Committee will formally meet at least four times each year and otherwise as requested.
+The Health, Safety and Security Committee consists of the Chairman of the Board (who chairs the Committee), the Senior Independent Non-executive Director, at least 2 further Independent Non-executive Directors, the Group Chief Executive Officer, the Group Chief Financial Officer, the Managing Director-Resort Theme Parks Operating Group, the Managing Director-Midway Attractions Operating Group and the Group Health, Safety & Security Director.